awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 ### Filter BitBucket Webhook Events \(SDK\)<a name="sample-bitbucket-pull-request-filter-webhook-events-sdk"></a>

  To use the AWS CodeBuild SDK to filter webhook events, use the `filterGroups` field in the request syntax of the `CreateWebhook` or `UpdateWebhook` API methods\.
-For more information, see [WebhookFilter](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_WebhookFilter.html) in the *AWS CodeBuild API Reference*\.
+For more information, see [WebhookFilter](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_WebhookFilter.html) in the *CodeBuild API Reference*\.

  To create a webhook filter that triggers a build for pull requests only, insert the following into the request syntax: